Yu-Gi-Oh! Trading Card Game: Formats

 Tournaments are often hosted either by players or by card shops.
 In addition, Konami, Upper Deck (now no longer part of Yu-Gi-Oh!s organized play), and Shonen Jump have all organized numerous tournament systems in their respective areas.
 These tournaments attract hundreds of players to compete for prizes such as rare promotional cards.

-There are two styles of tournament play called "formats"; each format has its own rules and some restrictions on what cards are allowed to be used during events.
+In non-Asian territories, there are two main formats, each with its own restrictions on what cards are allowed to be used during events.

-The advanced format is used in all sanctioned tournaments (with the exception of certain Pegasus League formats).
+The Advanced Format is used in all sanctioned tournaments (with the exception of certain Pegasus League formats).
 This format follows all the normal rules of the game, but also places a complete ban on certain cards that are deemed too powerful or are unsuitable for tournament play.
-These cards are on a special list called the forbidden, or banned list.
-There are also certain cards that are limited or semi-limited to only being allowed 1 or 2 of those cards in a deck and side deck combined, respectively.
-This list is updated several times annually and is followed in all tournaments that use this format.
+There are also certain cards that are limited to only 1 or 2, which affects the total number of copies across all three of a player's Decks.
+This list is updated roughly every three months and is followed in all tournaments that use this format.
+Asia and the rest of the world have different lists.

-Traditional format, created in October 2004, is a format where all cards in the advanced format's forbidden list are instead allowed at 1 copy per deck, while all other rules are identical.
-This format is rarely used in competitive play.
+Traditional Format, created in October 2004, is a format where all cards that are banned by the Forbidden & Limited List are instead allowed at 1 copy per Deck, while all other rules are identical.
+This format is rarely used in competitive play and is not recognized altogether in Asia.

 The game formerly incorporated worldwide rankings, including a rating system called "COSSY" (Konami card game official tournament support system).
 COSSY was retired on March 23, 2017.

 With the introduction of the Battle Pack: Epic Dawn, Konami has announced the introduction of drafting tournaments.
 This continued with a second set for sealed play: Battle Pack: War Of The Giants in 2013.
 The third and final Battle Pack, Battle Pack 3: monster League, was released on July 25, 2014.

-There is also Time Wizard, a format that relies on the ruleset, card pool and limitations of a specific past date in the trading card game's history.
+There is also Time Wizard, a format that relies on the ruleset, card pool, and limitations of a specific past date in the Trading Card Games history.